cloudant-labs/graphdb-slate/source/includes/api/_cloudant_query.md

 But for maximum possible flexibility when looking for data, you would typically create an index of type `text`.
+Indexes of type `text` have a simple mechanism for automatically indexing all the fields in the documents.

 <aside class="warning">While more flexible,
 `text` indexes might take longer to create and require more storage resources than `json` indexes.</aside>